 No Impact.
 The project would not result in inadequate emergency access.
-The site will remain accessible from County Road 97 to the east and State Route 45 to the south and west.
+The site will remain accessible from State Route 45 to the east and two new 20-foot-wide access easements are proposed to ensure both Parcel 3 and Parcel 5 have access to SR 45.
 The site does not propose any new development or change in uses.

-18. TRIBAL CULTURAL RESOURCES Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant Impact No Impact Would d the proj ect: a. of a tril Code s cultura terms o place, a substantial adverse change in the significance bal cultural resource, defined in Public Resources section 21074 as either a site, feature, place, al landscape that is geographically defined in of the size and scope of the landscape, sacred or object with cultural value to a California Native can tribe, and that is: i.
-Listed or eligible for listing in the California Register of Historical Resources, or in a local register of historical resources as defined in Public Resources Code section 5020.1(k), or \boxtimes ii.
+18. TRIBAL .
+CULTURAL RESOURCES Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant Impact No Impact Would the project: a. of a tril Code s cultura terms place, a substantial adverse change in the significance bal cultural resource, defined in Public Resources section 21074 as either a site, feature, place, all landscape that is geographically defined in of the size and scope of the landscape, sacred or object with cultural value to a California Native can tribe, and that is: i.
+Listed or eligible for listing in the California Register of Historical Resources, or in a local register of historical resources as defined in Public Resources Code section 5020.1(k), or ii.
 A resource determined by the lead agency, in its discretion and supported by substantial evidence, to be significant pursuant to criteria set forth in subdivision (c) of Public Resources Code Section 5024.1.
 In applying the criteria set forth in subdivision (c) of Public Resources Code Section 5024.1, the lead agency shall consider the significance of the resource to a California Native American Tribe.

-- a) Would the project cause a substantial adverse change in the significance of a tribal cultural resource, defined in Public Resources Code section 21074 as either a site, feature, place, cultural landscape that is geographically defined in terms of the size and scope of the landscape, sacred place, or object with cultural value to a California Native American tribe, and that is: - i) Listed or eligible for listing in the California Register of Historical Resources, or in a local register of historical resources as defined in Public Resources Code section 5020.1(k), or - A resource determined by the lead agency, in its discretion and supported by substantial evidence, to be significant pursuant to criteria set forth in subdivision (c) of Public Resources Code Section 5024.1.
+- a) Would the project cause a substantial adverse change in the significance of a tribal cultural resource, defined in Public Resources Code section 21074 as either a site, feature, place, cultural landscape that is geographically defined in terms of the size and scope of the landscape, sacred place, or object with cultural value to a California Native American tribe, and that is: - Listed or eligible for listing in the California Register of Historical Resources, or in a local register of historical resources as defined in Public Resources Code section 5020.1(k), or - ii) A resource determined by the lead agency, in its discretion and supported by substantial evidence, to be significant pursuant to criteria set forth in subdivision (c) of Public Resources Code Section 5024.1.
 In applying the criteria set forth in subdivision (c) of Public Resource Code Section 5024.1, the lead agency shall consider the significance of the resource to a California Native American tribe.

 Less than Significant Impact.
 No development is proposed as part of the tentative parcel map.
-An invitation for tribal consultation was distributed to the local tribes on May 19, 2023, which included Yocha Dehe Wintun Nation, Cortina Rancheria Band of Wintun Indians of California, United Auburn Indian Community of the Auburn Rancheria, Wilton Rancheria, Ione Band of Miwok Indians, and Torres Martinez Desert Cahuilla Indians.
-No responses were received within 30 days of the invitation, and no responses were received prior to the publication of this environmental analysis in July 2023.
+An invitation for tribal consultation was distributed to the local tribes on June 3, 2024, which included Yocha Dehe Wintun Nation, Cortina Rancheria Band of Wintun Indians of California, United Auburn Indian Community of the Auburn Rancheria, Wilton Rancheria, Ione Band of Miwok Indians, and Torres Martinez Desert Cahuilla Indians.
+Yocha Dehe Wintun Nation responded within 30 days of the invitation and indicated that they are not aware of any known cultural resources near this project site and a cultural monitor is not needed.
+No other responses were received within 30 days of the invitation.

 The project site has been in, and will remain in, agricultural cultivation.
-The proposed tentative parcel map will not cause substantial adverse changes to the significance of tribal cultural resources, as the two newly created parcels will remain under agricultural cultivation.
-There is no development associated with the parcel map waiver, so impacts are considered less than significant.
+The proposed tentative parcel map will not cause substantial adverse changes to the significance of tribal cultural resources, as the five newly created parcels will remain under agricultural cultivation.
+There is no development associated with the tentative parcel map, so impacts are considered less than significant.